jtoguntoye/Devops-projects-documentation/project6.md

 sudo rsync -av /home/recovery/logs/ /var/log
 ```
 - To persist the mount configuration, add the UUID of the devices to the /etc/fstab file.
 The UUID (Universal Unique Identifiers) for the devices can
-be gotten using the command `blkid`
+be gotten using the command `blkid`.
+The /etc/fstab file is shown below:

 <img width="589" alt="adding_mount_point_to_fstab_config_file" src="https://user-images.githubusercontent.com/23315232/123534110-8bd04f00-d712-11eb-8ec4-e7a600759f91.png">